optics-dev/Monocle/docs/src/main/tut/index.md

 ## Motivation

-Scala already provides getters and setters for case classes but modifying nested object is verbose which makes code difficult to understand and reason about.
+Scala already provides getters and setters for case classes but modifying nested objects is verbose which makes code difficult to understand and reason about.
 Let's have a look at some examples:

 ```tut:silent